The Modern Car, It All Began With Benz

 "Only one person was there beside me in the lifeboat in the days when everything was heading for ruin.
 That was my wife.
 Brave and courageous she hoisted the sails of hope", was how he described it in his memoirs.

 The car had been patented and offered for sale but orders were slow coming in.
 Not only Kaiser Wilhelm was skeptical about the horseless carriage, and Carl was again thinking of giving up the whole project.

 The first long-distance automobile journey in history

-While her sons and some local farmers had to push the car up a hill because its engine was not powerful enough to make it without help.
-Bertha later suggested that providing another gear might make climbing hills easier.
+Together with some local farmers, her sons had to push the car up a hill because its engine was not powerful enough to make it without help, so Bertha suggested that providing another gear might make climbing hills easier.

-The brakes wore down and the first brake linings were made by a Bauschlott shoe repairer who fixed leather onto the brake shoes, and while he was working she sent a telegram to her husband and let him know she, the boys and "his baby" were fine.
+The brakes wore down and the first brake linings were made by a Bauschlott cobbler who fixed leather onto the brake shoes, and while he was working she sent a telegram to her husband and let him know she, the boys and "his baby" were fine.